vorakl/docker-images/README.md

 ## Available images

-You can download any of these images by specified a name[:tag].
+You can download any of these images by specifying a name[:tag].
 For example `docker pull vorakl/centos:latest` or `docker pull vorakl/alpine`

 * Base images